sycarion/5eSRDs/srds/a5e/source/a5esrd_VRC.md

 Accelerate Healing

-At 3rd level, you learn to psionically enhance a creatureís natural ability to heal.
+At 3rd level, you learn to psionically enhance a creature√≠s natural ability to heal.
 Whenever you use this feature, choose one of the following options:

 * As a bonus action, you may target one creature within 60 feet and cause its body to regain hit points equal to 1d4 + your psionics ability modifier.
 The number of hit points regained increases by 2d4 each time your power rating increases.
 * You spend 10 minutes meditating over up to 6 targets within 30 feet.

 Each target you meditate over in this way regains hit points equal to 2d8 + your psionics ability modifier.
 The number of hit points regained increases by 1d8 each time your power rating increases.

 * As an action, you can expend two uses of this feature to touch a creature and remove one disease or condition afflicting it.
 Choose from blinded, deafened, paralyzed, or poisoned.
-At the Narratorís discretion, some diseases may not be curable by this feature.
+At the Narrator√≠s discretion, some diseases may not be curable by this feature.

 You can use this feature a number of times equal to your Constitution modifier, and regain all expended uses whenever you finish a long rest.

 Bedside Manner

-Also at 3rd level, you can ease a creatureís pain and suffering just by spending time with it.
+Also at 3rd level, you can ease a creature√≠s pain and suffering just by spending time with it.
 As a downtime activity or during a short or long rest, you can reduce the duration of a short-term mental stress effect by 1d6 days or temporarily relieve a

 long-term mental stress effect for the next 2d4 days.

 At power rating II, you can use this feature to wholly remove a short-term mental stress effect; at power rating III, you can remove a long-term mental stress effect.
-At the Narratorís discretion, some mental stress effects might not be relieved or removed by this feature.
+At the Narrator√≠s discretion, some mental stress effects might not be relieved or removed by this feature.
 You can use this feature a number of times equal to your Wisdom modifier, you regain all expended uses whenever you finish a long rest.

 Transfuse Vitality